 Similar considerations arise for employers in terms of sick pay in the context of a health pandemic.
 This is a complex matter for employers and contingency planning, particularly to agree policies in advance of any outbreak within the workplace, will assist greatly.
 Employers should always have regard to the specific terms of the contract of employment in each instance.

-The government has brought in new legislation to ensure that in circumstances where an employee or worker receives medical advice to self-isolate in accordance with official guidance from NHS Scotland, Public Health England or Public Health Wales, they should receive any Statutory Sick Pay due to them.
+The government has brought in new legislation to ensure that in certain circumstances where an employee or worker self-isolates, they should receive any Statutory Sick Pay due to them (for more details, see our FAQs linked below).
 If the employer offers contractual sick pay, it is good practice to pay this too.
 The employer may also need to be flexible if their absence or sickness policies require evidence (e.g. a sick note) from the employee or worker – for example, an employee who has been told to self-isolate for 14 days may not be able to visit a GP but may be able to provide an NHS 111 isolation note.
 Where an employee is not sick but the employer tells them not to come to work (i.e. because they have just returned from a high-risk area), the employee should be paid.

 Businesses with fewer than 250 employees may be able to recoup two weeks’ worth of coronavirus related statutory sick pay.
 The cost of providing 14 days of Statutory Sick Pay per employee will be refunded by the government.